jlengstorf/awesome-speaker-diversity/README.md

 >
 > I'm one of the organizers of {{CONF_NAME}}, and we're looking for speakers.
 We wanted to reach out to your community directly to let you know the call for proposals is open at {{CFP_LINK}}.
 We think the members of your group could offer a lot to our attendees, and we'd like to invite them all to submit ideas.
 >
-> You can find out more about the conference at {{CONF_LINK}}, or reach out to me directly with any questsions.
+> You can find out more about the conference at {{CONF_LINK}}, or reach out to me directly with any questions.
 >
 > If you're comfortable with it, we'd really appreciate it if you'd share the CFP with your community.
 >